turntabl/intellij-apm-plugin/README.md

       - Operating System

 ### Events
-The JFR daemon is an exporter for JFR events which allows you to harness the power of the New Relic One platform for visualizing your JVM's behavior.
+The JFR daemon serves as a transporter for JFR events and allows you to control the ability of the New Relic One platform for visualizing your JVM's behavior.

  #### -And it includes the following events:
       - JVM Information